Stormy Weather continued: the Surge Protector

-As part of our storm preparation edition of the Safe & Sure newsletter, we thought we’d give you the skinny on surge protectors—how they work, and why they’re a good investment.
+As part of our storm preparation, we thought we’d give you the skinny on surge protectors.
+How do they work?
+Why are they a good investment?

 If this sounds like your family during a storm, then you ought to consider a clever little device called a surge protector.
 Fitted to your circuit board, the surge protector protects all of the electrical devices in your home from power surges and blow-ups.

 But it’s not just a case of bad weather that can cause a power outage and consequently, a power surge.
 A customer recently told us how a car crashing into a power pole sent a surge down the power lines that blew up their air conditioner, pool equipment and solar inverter.

 Yes.
 Their home and contents insurance covered all of the damage.
 But they still sweltered for several weeks through the hot summer, without air-conditioning until it was finally repaired.

 A surge protector effectively protects your home against the unpredictable, be it bad weather or someone else’s reckless driving!
 And if, like me, you can’t live without the TV for an evening, the cost of a surge protector is a small price to pay for peace of mind.
 And to make sure you don’t miss an episode of Homeland.